OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_datastores.rst

 The file containing the VMDK can be uploaded in two ways:

 - Adding the file from your desktop filesystem.
 - Specify the path using an HTTP URL.
-OpenNebula will download the VMDK file directly into the vCenter datatore.
+OpenNebula will download the VMDK file directly into the vCenter datastore.

 The file to be uploaded can be: